ryankurte/esp32-wasm-base/README.md

 ## Usage

-### the Rust parts

-You'll need the `wasm-unknown-unknown` rust target installed, as well as `wasm-opt` from [binaryen](https://github.com/WebAssembly/binaryen) to strip debug symbols, check out the [example](https://github.com/ryankurte/rust-esp32-wasm/tree/master/example) to get started.
+You'll need the ESP32 toolchains and IDF to develop the C project.
+If you're on linux, you can use a preconfigued docker image with `docker run --rm -it -v`pwd`:/work --workdir=/work --device=/dev/ttyUSB0 espressif/idf`.
+Non-linux users will have to follow the [ESP IDF Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/).

-The rust API is exposed using the [esp32-wasm](https://github.com/ryankurte/rust-esp32-wasm/tree/master/lib) crate.
+The wasm API is defined in [wasm.c](https://github.com/ryankurte/rust-esp32-wasm/blob/master/base/main/wasm.c).

-- Build with `cargo build --release`
+- `idf.py build` to build
-- Optimize with: `wasm-opt -Oz -o test.wasm --strip-debug --strip-dwarf /media/tmp/wasm32-unknown-unknown/release/esp32-wasm-example.wasm`
-- _Optional_ Check sizes with `twiggy top -n 21 test.wasm` and `twiggy dominators test.wasm`
+- `idf.py flash` to flash
+- `idf.py monitor` to connect to the serial point

-Interaction is supported via the serial terminal or via simple HTTP api:
+Running and managing applets is supported via the serial terminal (try `help` for a command list) or via simple HTTP api:

 - Load the binary to the device with `curl "http://ESP_IP/fs?file=/spiffs/test.wasm" -X POST --data-binary @test.wasm`
 - Load the task to memory with `curl "http://ESP_IP/app/cmd?cmd=load&name=test&file=/spiffs/test.wasm"`